leikareipa/lintulista/README.md

 </table>

 # Credits
+The bird thumbnails used in Lintulista come from photographs taken by a variety of authors.
+Please see [guide/images.html](guide/images.html) for a full list.

 Lintulista uses the [React](https://reactjs.org/) library for most of its UI.

 Lintulista makes use of certain fonts from [Google Fonts](https://fonts.google.com/): Nunito, Delius, and Beth Ellen.